bernhardAxonIvy/doc/source/engine-guide/tool-reference/engine-cockpit/security.rst

 User detail
 """""""""""

-On the detail view of a user you can change information and settings.
-The :guilabel:`Information` panel shows you the attributes of the user.
+In the **User Detail** view you can view and change the settings of and information about a user.

+The :guilabel:`Information` panel displays the attributes of the user.
 You can change all of them except the name.
-It's also possible to enable, disable or delete the user here.
-By disabling the user he won't be able to login, all active sessions will be killed and he won't count as named user anymore.
-Deleting the users will remove him completely from the system.
+It is also possible to enable, disable or delete the user.
+After disabling the user will not be able to login, all active sessions will be closed, and he won't count as named user anymore.
+Deleting a user will remove him from the users table in the database.

-The :guilabel:`Email Notification Settings` panel shows the notification settings for the user.
-The :guilabel:`Roles` panel shows you a tree with all roles.
-The user is a direct member of a role, if the role has a black check.
+The :guilabel:`Roles` panel diplays a tree with all roles a user has.
+The user is a direct member of a role if the role has a black tick.
+If the tick is grey the user inherits the membership from a child or member role.

+Additional user properties can be configured manually (over the buttons :guilabel:`Add`, :guilabel:`Edit` and :guilabel:`Delete`) or they can be defined in an external :ref:`engine-cockpit-security-system`.
+Attributes mapped in the external security system's :ref:`Additional LDAP Attributes<engine-cockpit-security-system-detail>` (e.g. phone number) will be displayed in this panel.

+The :guilabel:`Email Notification Settings` panel displays the user's notification settings.

+In the :guilabel:`Permissions` panel you can see what permissions a user has and change them.
+A tick is shown if the user has a permission or permissions within a group.
+The tick is black if the user has this permission or all the permissions underneath this permission group.
+The tick is grey if the user has only some of the permission of a group.
-When the check is grey, then the user inherits the membership from a child or member role.
-On the :guilabel:`Permissions` panel you can see if the user has all permissions of a group, if the check is black, or some of them when it's grey.
-The user can have permissions directly granted / denied or over a role.
-If the permission is granted or denied from a role you can override it for this user.
+The user can have permissions directly granted / denied, or through a role.
+If the permission is granted or denied through a role you can override this for the user.

-Additional user properties can be configured manually (over the buttons :guilabel:`Add`, :guilabel:`Edit` and :guilabel:`Delete`) or they can be read from a :ref:`engine-cockpit-security-system`.
-To do so, the user needs to be synced from a security system with :ref:`Additional LDAP Attributes
-<engine-cockpit-security-system-detail>` configured.
-If this is the case,
-properties (e.g. phone number) should be appearing here.

 .. figure:: /_images/engine-cockpit/engine-cockpit-user-detail.png